knobs-dev/indid-documentation/sdk/adminSdk.md

 ## sendDelegatedTransactions

-A method for sending a batch of delegated transactions, requires CUs.
+A method for sending a batch of delegated transactions, requires Credits.
 If the provider/chainId are not provided at initialization they chaindId be required in this function.
 The webhookData is optional and can be used to specify a webhook to be called upon the transactions success or failure.
 Returns a taskID inside `ISendDelegatedTransactionsResponse`.